botlabs-gg/ayana-locales/INSTRUCTIONS.md

 7. `<String to translate>`
 8. `[String to translate](http://dont.translate/me)`

+Some exceptions are:

+1. Command names (stuff like "`support` command for invite" or "`settings guild dmerrors false`").
+Don't translate the actual command into your language
+2. Command arguments (stuff like "<on|one|off>" or "`--addalias <alias>`").
+Don't translate those into your language

 Remember to **not** translate any of the following
 1. `{{variable}}`
 2. `:emojiname:`